Gardens and Parkland

-Outstanding gardens with lakeside and woodland walks, children’s play area, picnics, wildlife, animals and a quaint thatched cottage enclosed by a small parterre garden.
+Outstanding gardens with lakeside and woodland walks, children’s play area, picnics, wildlife, cattle and Hebridean sheep.
+Our gorgeous spring lambs can be seen in the East Paddock.

 Mellerstain House stands within acres of beautiful parkland, first laid out in 1725 by the great Scottish architect William Adam.
 The gardens, entered from an early 18th century courtyard, were designed by Reginald Blomfield in 1910.
-Italianate terraces and herbaceous borders were planned to compliment the fine Georgian house with breathtaking views over the lawns and ornamental lake to the distant Cheviot Hills.
+Italianate terraces and herbaceous borders were planned to complement the fine Georgian house with breathtaking views over the lawns and ornamental lake to the distant Cheviot Hills.

 Within the grounds, the majestic Beeches, sturdy Oaks and sylvan Ash are a haven for wild birds and animals.
 Look out for red squirrels and roe deer or the flash of a kingfisher as you enjoy a peaceful stroll beside the Eden Water.